 Predicted order of finish

 East Conference: Big Horn, Upton-Sundance, Torrington, Wheatland, Glenrock, Newcastle, Burns, Tongue River.
 West Conference: Mountain View, Thermopolis, Big Piney, Lovell, Cokeville, Lyman, Pinedale, Kemmerer.

 Preseason top five: 1.
 Big Horn; 2.
 Mountain View; 3.
 Thermopolis; 4.
 Upton-Sundance; 5.
 Torrington.

 Way-too-early title game score prediction

-Next week: Class 4A.
+Next Thursday: Class 3A.